The Apache Software Foundation

 ComDev manages a number of helpful tools for finding your way around.

-- The Apache Projects Directory lists all our software technologies.
+- The Apache Projects Directory lists all our software projects.
 See the Project Directory code and the JSON data feeds available.

-- Apache Committer Phone Book lists all individual Apache committers.
+- Apache Committers Phone Book lists all individual Apache committers.
 See the Phonebook code.

-- Some projects ask for Help Wanted with easy-to-get-started tasks or bugs for newcomers.
+- Some projects ask for help with easy-to-get-started tasks or bug fixes for newcomers.
 See the HelpWanted code.

-- The Project Reporting Tool (requires login), that helps Apache PMCs create quarterly board reports.
+- The Project Reporting Tool (requires login) helps Apache PMCs create quarterly board reports.
 See the Reporter code.

-- A ComDev Wiki is also available for scratch or experimental work, although most permanent content should be here in the CMS.
+- The ComDev Wiki is also available for scratch or experimental work, although most permanent content should be here in the website.